 Shopware HTTP Cache with Varnish XKey

-Shopware removes Redis as a dependency for Varnish as HTTP cache with version 6.7.0 and provides an alternative via Varnish XKey.
+Shopware has removed Redis as a dependency for Varnish as an HTTPcache starting with version 6.7.0 and provides an alternative via Varnish XKey.
 Varnish XKey is part of the Varnish Module Collection, which is not integrated into Varnish Cache itself.
-We provide a corresponding Debian repository which enables the installation of the Varnish Module Collection via apt and thus simplifies the integration of Varnish XKey.
+We provide a corresponding Debian repository, which allows you to install the Varnish Module Collection via apt, thereby simplifying the integration of Varnish XKey.

-For the configuration of Varnish with XKey, Shopware provides a complete configuration in the Shopware developer documentation:
+For configuring Varnish with XKey, Shopware provides a complete configuration guide in the Shopware developer documentation:

 - Varnish Modules Collection

-For Managed Servers, the installation of Varnish 7.7 and the Varnish Modules Collection is carried out by our support team.
-If you would like to install the software, please contact our support team.
+For managed servers, our support team will handle the installation of Varnish 7.7 and the Varnish Modules Collection.
+If you would like to install the software yourself, please contact our support team.

 Trusted Proxies

-Enter the source IP address of the proxy server in the configuration TRUSTED_PROXIES.
-We recommend operation within a creoline VPC network in order to demilitarize the internal infrastructure.
+Enter the source IP address of the proxy server in the TRUSTED_PROXIES configuration.
+We recommend operating within a creoline VPC network to demilitarize the internal infrastructure.

 # config/packages/framework.yaml